QuantEcon/lecture-source-py/source/rst/arellano.rst

 In either case, the figure shows that

-* Higher levels of debt (larger :math:`-B'`) induce larger discounts on the face value, which correspond to  higher interest rates
+* Higher levels of debt (larger :math:`-B'`) induce larger discounts on the face value, which correspond to  higher interest rates.

-* Lower income also causes more discounting, as foreign creditors anticipate greater likelihood of default
+* Lower income also causes more discounting, as foreign creditors anticipate greater likelihood of default.

-The next figure plots value functions and replicates the right hand panel of Figure 4 of :cite:`arellano2008default`
+The next figure plots value functions and replicates the right hand panel of Figure 4 of :cite:`arellano2008default`.

 .. figure:: /_static/lecture_specific/arellano/arellano_value_funcs.png